Jeffersonl22/Automation-with-Python-Working-with-Spreadsheets-/README.md

 ## The program can:
 - Make a list of each company with respective product count
-- Make a list each company with respective total inventory value
+- Make a list of each company with respective total inventory value
 - Make a list of the products with inventory less than 10
 - Calculate and write inventory value for each product into Spreadsheet